 How to Implement QA/QC Checklists in Digital Takeoff Reviews

-June 11, 2025
+June 18, 2025

 Takeoff Software

 That’s where a solid QA/QC checklist comes in.
-For estimators and project managers, it’s not just about catching errors—it’s about building a repeatable process that ensures accuracy, saves rework, and gives you confidence in every bid you submit.
+For estimators and project managers, it’s not just about catching errors—it’s about building a repeatable process that ensures accuracy, saves multiple rework, and gives you confidence in every bid you submit.

 In this guide, we’ll break down how to create and implement QA/QC checklists that actually work—fitting into your AI-based takeoff process and making quality assurance an integrated part of the preconstruction workflow.